peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 **Returns:**

-* The product of the two binary floats.
+* The product of the two binary floating-point numbers.

 ### Multiply
-    public EFloat Multiply​(EFloat op, EContext ctx) Multiplies two binary floats.
-The resulting scale will be the sum of the scales of the two binary floats.
+    public EFloat Multiply​(EFloat op, EContext ctx) Multiplies two binary floating-point numbers.
+The resulting scale will be the sum of the scales of the two binary floating-point numbers.
 The result's sign is positive if both operands have the same sign, and negative if they have different signs.

 **Parameters:**